Marketplace Inventory Management: A Complete Guide To Optimal Performance

 To modify the stock quantity, enter a different number.
 In our “Dog Sweater With Ears (Grey)” example, we’ll change the product’s “Out of Stock” status by replacing the -16 with 99.
 In addition, we’ll prohibit backorders, raise the low stock threshold, and limit purchases to 1 item per order.

-Modifying the stock quantity and other details
+Modifying the stock quantity and other details in a WooCommerce Edit Product screen

-Modifying the stock quantity and other details (click to zoom)
+Modifying the stock quantity and other details click to zoom

 Once done, click the Update button to implement these changes.